 Students: the students who will do the assignment.
 By default the entire class is selected.
 Alternatively, individual students or student groups can be selected.

-Once all the required fields for an assignment are filled out, you can click the green 'Save Assignment' button at the bottom of the page to save the assignment.
+Once all the required fields for an assignment are filled out, you can click the "Save Assignment" button at the bottom of the page to save the assignment.

 The assignment will now be listed in the table of assignments you have created for your class.
 If the assignment is available to students then you will see a blue check in the available column.
 Clicking the blue checkmark will change the assignment to unpublished and show a red cross in the available column.

 Change the order of assignments